LunarWatcher/se-data-dump-transformer/README.md

 However, if you use the built-in transformer pipeline, you'll need to expect a _lot_ more data use.

 The output, by default, is compressed back into 7z if dealing with a file-based transformer.
-Due to this, an intermediate file write is performed prior to compressing back into a .7z
+Due to this, an intermediate file write is performed prior to compressing back into a .7z.
+At runtime, you need:

+* The compressed data dump; at least 92GB and increasing with each dump
+* The compressed converted data dump; depending on compression rates for the specific format, this anywhere from a little less than the original size to significantly larger
+* A significant amount of space for intermediate files.
+While these will be deleted as soon as they're done and compressed, they'll take up a significant amount of space on the disk in the meanwhile

+Note that the transformer pipeline is executed separately; see the transformer section below.

 #### Execution time